-To adjust print quality, use the R21 contrast adjustment pot (9) located on the Printer Interface Board.
+To alter print quality, the contrast adjustment pot (R21) located on the printer Interface Board must be adjusted.

-To adjust the print quality, proceed as follows (see Figure 2):
+To adjust the print quality, proceed as follows:

-- 1. Remove the cover. - 2.
-The printer contrast adjustment pot (R21) is located at the edge of the board.
-Adjustments may be made using a small adjustment tool while the printer module is still in the cover assembly.
+1. Current versions of the Printer Interface Board have the printer contrast adjustment pot (R21) located at the edge of the board, and adjustments may be made using a small adjustment tool while the printer module is still in the fascia assembly.